 Why?
 Why, at a time of leisure and relaxation would this insidious monster fell the mighty?
 Surely the high pressured boardroom would make more sense?

-Executive stress is cumulative.
+Stress is cumulative.
 Imagine driving your car with the Rev Counter in the red zone – continuously.
 Your car will certainly sound powerful and will have the momentum to get places very quickly...but the moment you switch the engine off, the hard driving you have done will have its effect.
 Oil and water levels run low, overworked moving parts with little lubrication lend to the chance of engine seizure or blow-out.

 Similarly, business executives who drive themselves hard for extended periods of time are wearing essential body parts to shreds.
 It is only when turned off i.e. day 2 or 3 of an extended holiday, the full impact of the damage is revealed.
 Executive stress disorder burnout is endemic in the corporate suite.

 Most common is a persistent bout of ‘flu’ for the duration of the holiday.
 Illness ensures you must slow down, go to bed, take it easy.
 Increasingly common is more severe physical and mental exhaustion – sufficient to land the individual in hospital for several weeks under psychological observation.

 Synapses, the finger-like extensions of brain neurons, will actually wither and retract when exposed to excessive stress for long periods.
 It takes 3 weeks of complete relaxation for these synapses to grow back.

 Life is a longer time.
 First World Life Expectancy Statistics increase on average 6 months every year.
 In 1900 you could expect to reach your 46th birthday.
 Currently you can expect to reach your 78th birthday.
 Millennium babies can expect to reach their 100th birthday.
 Why Hurry?
 Take your time.
 Enjoy everything you ever wanted to do...but give it time to develop.